nogibjj/IDS706_Mini_PJT_3/README.md

 # IDS 706 Data Engineering Mini Project 3

 ## Overview
 This repository is created using my Mini Project 1 template.
 It uses several Pandas as well as Polars library functions and returns descriptive statistics for a given cereal data.
-Also, it prints a histogram of a selected column, calories.
+It prints a histogram of a selected column, calories.
 It also generates Summary_Report file containing summary statistics.

 Dataset used: [80 Cereals](https://www.kaggle.com/datasets/crawford/80-cereals)